bucknorris336/Bucks-Tech-Blog/README.md

 ---

-## Description
+### Description

+This is a full stack application using the Model-View-Controller paradigm.
+The application uses a number of different technologies, including: Mysql, Express.js, mysql2 npm package, sequelize npm package, express-handlebars npm package, express-session npm package, connect-session-sequelize npm package, dotenv npm package, and bcrypt npm package.

+New users must first sign-up, and returning users can login.
 This tech blog allows new and returning users to view and create blog posts, interact with blog posts by commenting, and update or delete blog posts.

-New users must first sign-up, and returning users can login.

 ---

-## Installation
+### Installation

 💾